dan-t-data/saas-billing-churn-analysis/README.md

 # Revenue at Risk: Uncovering Churn Drivers in SaaS Billing
 *(Built with synthetic data to protect confidentiality, modeled on real work at Vastian)*

 ---

+## Business Problem
+At Vastian, leadership noticed a troubling pattern: **recurring revenue was falling short of forecasts during contract renewals**, even though product adoption and customer satisfaction remained strong.

+The cause wasn’t clear — was it product usage, pricing, or something in the billing process?
+As a **Billing Specialist**, I was tasked with leading an investigation from the billing standpoint to **quantify ARR at risk, identify the drivers of churn, and uncover why so many enterprise customers were not renewing.**

+---

 ## Executive Summary
-At Vastian, a Software-as-a-Service (SaaS) company, I conducted a churn analysis to quantify recurring revenue loss and uncover billing-driven churn risks.
+Through this analysis, I uncovered that the issue wasn’t product adoption at all — it was **billing friction**.
+Enterprise accounts paying by **Check and Wire** churned at the highest rates, especially when combined with **late invoices** and **regional concentration in the South & Midwest**.
+Churn spikes also aligned with **contract renewal cycles**, when manual-payment enterprise accounts chose not to renew.

 To ensure rigor, I built an end-to-end workflow across **Excel, SQL, and Tableau**:

-- **Excel** → cleaned and validated a 10k-row sample to spot inconsistencies and stress-test KPI logic.
+- **Excel** → cleaned and validated a 10k-row sample to stress-test KPI logic.
-- **SQL** → scaled those cleaning rules to the full dataset, joined customers/subscriptions/invoices, and created churn flags, delay buckets, and renewal indicators.
-Exported one enriched dataset.
+- **SQL** → scaled those rules to the full dataset, joining customers, subscriptions, and invoices, and creating churn flags, delay buckets, and renewal indicators.
 - **Tableau** → designed an interactive dashboard with KPIs, filters, and visuals to surface churn drivers, renewal cycles, and ARR loss.

-The analysis revealed that **enterprise accounts on manual payment methods (Check/Wire)** churned at the highest rates, worsened by **late payments** and **regional concentration in the South & Midwest**.
-Spikes in churn aligned with **contract renewal cycles**, where accounts on manual billing were most at risk.

-Overall, this equated to an estimated **$380M ARR lost to churn**, representing **11.9% of the total revenue base**, concentrated in a small number of high-value enterprise accounts.
+The analysis revealed that **$380M ARR (11.9% of the base)** was lost to churn — concentrated in a small number of high-value enterprise accounts still tied to manual billing processes.

 ---

 ## Dataset Structure
 The dataset consisted of three entities: **customers**, **subscriptions**, and **invoices**.
 <img width="1084" height="765" alt="schema-diagram" src="https://github.com/user-attachments/assets/9a489c1b-2ebd-4da8-83c1-d8d300f30e92" />

 ---

 ## Tools, Skills & Methodology

 ### 1. Excel → Data Cleaning & Validation
 - Cleaned raw CSVs with formulas (`TRIM`, `PROPER`, `IFERROR`) and lookup tables.